-We own a patent portfolio that relates to various telecommunications and data networking technologies.
-We capitalize the costs associated with acquisition, registration and maintenance of the patents and amortizes these assets over their remaining useful lives on a straight-line basis.
+The Company owns a patent portfolio that relates to various telecommunications and data networking technologies.
+The Company capitalizes the costs associated with acquisition, registration and maintenance of the patents and amortizes these assets over their remaining useful lives on a straight-line basis.
 Any further payments made to maintain or develop the patents would be capitalized and amortized over the balance of the useful life for the patents.